With Excelify it is easier to migrate your BigCommerce Products to Shopify.

 Let’s dig into the process of how to migrate the BigCommerce Products into Shopify.

-- Upload your file to the Excelify app.
+- Upload the credentials text file to Excelify.

 - Under Options, choose “Dry Run” – to not import just yet.